williamchan/williamchan.github.io/_posts/2020-12-29-securing-assets.md

 You likely have many passwords, so it is important to prioritize.

 As of Jan 2021, unfortunately it is the case that...
-* apple.com (retail site), BofA, Box, Chase, Square, Venmo, Wells Fargo only offer SMS-based 2FA.
+* apple.com (retail site), BofA, Chase, Square, Venmo, Wells Fargo only offer SMS-based 2FA.
 * Amazon requires your phone number as one 2FA method.

 ### Security preschool